-From Nomadism to Sedentarism: An Analysis of Development Contraints and Public Policy Issues in the Socioeconomic Tranformation of the Pastoral Fulani of Nigeria [INTRODUCTION]
+From Nomadism to Sedentarism: An Analysis of Development Constraints and Public Policy Issues in the Socioeconomic Transformation of the Pastoral Fulani of Nigeria [INTRODUCTION]

 Ismail Iro, Ph.D.

 FUNDING FOR THIS STUDY WAS PROVIDED BY THE AFRICAN DEVELOPMENT FOUNDATION